By Joan Torres 40 Comments Last updated on November 18, 2024

 The main airport in Libya is Mitiga International Airport, located 11km from the center of Tripoli.

-This airport used to have plenty of connections but nowadays, you can only travel from two cities:
+This airport used to have plenty of connections but nowadays, you can only travel from the following cities:

 Which airlines fly to Libya?